thecicco/mysqlsh_plugin_role/README.md

 # mysqlsh-plugin
-Install mysqlsh-plugin for manage proxysql-plugin with Mysql8.0 InnoDB Replication
+Install mysqlsh-plugins for manage proxysql-plugin with Mysql8.0 InnoDB Replication